 Caring for your Norfolk Island pine couldn’t be easier.
 Buy one for the holidays and enjoy it all year long!

-• They like a bright, cool room in winter and can take nighttime temperatures in the 40s.
-Ours is in the greenhouse, which regularly drops to 45 degrees at night.
+- They like a bright, cool room in winter and can take nighttime temperatures in the 40s.
+Ours is in the greenhouse, which regularly drops to 45°F at night.

-• A south window in full to filtered sun is optimum, but they will still grow well with bright indirect light.
+- A south window in full to filtered sun is optimal, but they will still grow well with bright, indirect light.
 The more light they have, the faster they will grow.
-Turn it to keep it from leaning toward the sun.
+Turn the plant to keep it from leaning toward the sun.

 Your plant can spend the summer outside in a shady spot where it will thrive in the humidity and rainfall.